jiesou/Android-Screener/README.md

 > Still under development

-> I am busy with my studies and have no time to update this app
+> I am busy with my studies and have no time to update this app (for now).
+Contributions welcome

 # Screenshots (Preview)